rsstwitterfacebook

 You may think that nursing CEs might be boring and repetitive.
 However, you may be unaware that you have the freedom to choose the courses you take.
 Continuing Education credits for nurses cover a range of topics that you may find relevant to your daily practice.

-There are also courses on clinical specialties such as cardiology, emergency, neonatal, maternal-newborn, critical care, medical-surgical, transport, neurology, pediatrics, pharmacology, tests, vascular access, and physical assessment.
+There are also courses on clinical specialties such as cardiology, emergency, informatics, neonatal, maternal-newborn, critical care, medical-surgical, transport, neurology, pediatrics, pharmacology, tests, vascular access, and physical assessment.

-The physical assessments often have in depth modules for each body system.
-Some examples of those might be: respiratory system, digestive system, endocrine system, excretory system, nervous system, muscular system and cardiovascular system.
+The physical assessments often have in-depth modules for each body system.
+Some examples of those might be: respiratory system, digestive system, endocrine system, excretory system, nervous system, muscular system, and cardiovascular system.

 Being a Reliable Source of Information

 Regulatory requirements are updated frequently and it is important to be aware of these changes and to know how they might impact your nursing practices.
-Also, often times parts of nursing assessments are phased out and replaced over time.
+Also, oftentimes parts of nursing assessments are phased out and replaced over time.
 It is important that you know what assessments are relevant to your patients and have not been replaced as a standard of care.

-Providing the Best Evidence Based Nursing Care
+Providing the Best Evidence-Based Nursing Care

-Nursing CE courses are based on evidence based practice.
+Nursing CE courses are based on evidence-based practice.
 You will be learning skills and knowledge that have been tested and proven by other nurses.
 This ensures that you are able to deliver the best nursing care possible because the information you are receiving has already been tested in practice.

 Your patients depend on you to have the most accurate and up to date knowledge to provide them with the best care possible.
 You might learn something that helps you to save a life.